Marc-Hanson/challenge-two/README.md

 # Simon Says

-Lucky Dice is a basic dice rolling game!
-Once the page loads you will be given a random dice roll between 1 and 6, and the computer opponent will be given the same!
-Who will win in this game of purest chance?
-Are you feeling lucky!?
+Simon Says is a homage to a 1978 childrens toy of the same name.
+It's produces a pattern that the user has to remember and copy, and continues to add a new colour to the end every new turn.
+If a mistake is made the game begins again.

 ![Responsive Mockup](assets/images/readme/responsive.jpg)

-The Lucky Dice site is live and is currently hosted [HERE!](https://marc-hanson.github.io/challenge-one/)
+The Simon Says site is live and is currently hosted [HERE!](https://marc-hanson.github.io/challenge-two/)

 ## Features

-The game was styled with a feeling for the wild west and gambling in an old timey saloon.
-The fonts chosen: 'Rye' and 'Smokum' both push that theme as well as a sunset color palette of yellows, oranges and browns.
+The game was styled with a dark background, and light pastel greens to be easy on the eyes and to bring focus to the bright colours on the buttons.
+The colours used on the buttons were taken from 'https://wowpedia.fandom.com/wiki/Quality' and is the text colour used for different loot rarity in World of Warcraft.
+The font 'Finger Paint' was used across the whole project to keep uniformity and provide a fun, relaxed feel.

 ![Color Palette](assets/images/readme/palette.jpg)